bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-To get started with BangleJS you need to install the core module:
+To get started with bangle.dev you need to install the core module:

 ```
 npm install @bangle.dev/core